Laugh Lines & Life Lessons

 This channel is about saying the quiet parts out loud.

-Career detours, burnout, aging, mental health, starting over — it’s all here.
+Career detours, burnout, aging, mental health, money, starting over — it’s all here.
 You’ll get honesty with humor, side-eye, and a few stories that make you mutter, "oh my God, same!".

 For questions about collaborations, 1:1's, workshops, or business inquiries: Sheila@SheilaHammond.com